Start

 3. built-in fallback rates last-resort defaults

-• one Durable Object serializes fleet decisions;
+• each supported runtime serializes fleet decisions;

 • lease creation is idempotent where practical;

-• provider resources carry Crabbox tags/labels;
+• provider resources carry Crabbox tags or labels;

 • release is safe to call repeatedly;